open-austin/influence-texas/README.md

 # Accountable Texas

 ## An [ATX Hack for Change](http://atxhackforchange.org/) Project
-## June 2-4 at St. Edward's campus
+### June 2-4 at St. Edward's campus

-Inform the Texas electorate by putting politicians' campaign finance records next to their voting records in one succinct, mobile platform.
+> _"The cornerstone of democracy rests on the foundation of an educated electorate."_ - Thomas Jefferson